 The first main aspect of SEO that Google looks at is what is called “on-page SEO.”
 On-page SEO, in a nutshell, is everything you can do to optimise a web page that you own.
 This includes meta tags, keywords, and content.

 Meta tags are features of a web page that don’t show up on the pages themselves, but are useful for crawlers.
 This includes page titles, meta descriptions, and the header structure (ex.
 H1, H2…) These are seen in the html of a web page, and are useful for Google’s crawlers.

 Some of the meta tags you need to take note of include viewport, meta description, meta content type, and title.

 Header structure is another big factor.
-First and foremost, headers make your content scannable by breaking up text and organizing your ideas.
-This is key.
-Forbes puts it best, saying scannability is one of the “most overlooked factors of content management.”
+First and foremost, headers make your content scannable by breaking up text and organizing your ideas, this is key.
+Forbes puts it best, saying scan-ability is one of the “most overlooked factors of content management.”